 If you are currently employed or are unable to take courses on campus, you can enroll in our online M.S. in Sport Management program.
 This 30-credit-hour online degree has all the benefits of the on campus degree – same instructors, same courses – and can be completed full-time or part-time.
 Most students select the program part-time while working and, on average, take two calendar years to complete it.
 You will complete 24 credit hours of class work online, followed by a 6-credit Internship or Masters project.
 Internships provide actual sport management industry experience in specialties such as collegiate sport, professional sport (major and minor league), national sport committees, North American sport governing bodies, full-service sport marketing agencies and event management firms.

 Below is an example of the courses you would take if you were to begin the online program in the fall semester.
 However, the online Sport Management Program can be started in either the fall or spring semesters or during the summer.
-For more information on all courses offered in the program, see the College Catalog.
+For more information on all courses offered, view the Loading....

 SPM 610 Sport Enterprise (3 cr. hr.)